 Edema: Diuretics lessen swelling that usually occurs in the legs.

-Follow the label directions on how often you should take the diuretic.
-If you are taking a single dose a day, take it in the morning with your breakfast or right after eating your breakfast.
-If you are taking more than one dose a day, take the last dose no later than 4 p.m.
+Follow the directions on the label.
+If you’re taking one dose a day, take it in the morning with your breakfast or right after.
+If you are taking more than one dose a day, take the last one no later than 4 p.m.